 Explore Japanese Sacred World, and Enjoy Flowers and Festivals. - Kibitsu Shrine -

-Kibitsu Shrine enshrines Kibitsuhiko no mikoto, the model of Momotaro, or Peach-boy, attended by a dog, a monkey and a pheasant, as the main deity.
+Kibitsu Shrine enshrines Kibitsuhiko no Mikoto, the model of Momotaro, or Peach-boy, attended by a dog, a monkey and a pheasant, as the main deity.
 He is described as the hero in an ogre extermination legend.
 There are no literal materials which show when it was founded.
 The main hall and the worship hall were reconstructed around 600 years ago over a period of 25 years.
 The elegant and unique hip-and-gable roof of the main hall is known as Kibitsu-zukuri style or Hiyoku-irimoya-zukuri style.
-The main hall is designated as a National Treasure in Japan along with the worship hall were reconstructed around 600 years ago, over 25 years.
+The main hall and the worship hall were reconstructed around 600 years ago, over 25 years.
 It is also famous for its stunning corridor with a length of 398 meters, or 1,306 feet.

 Plum and cherry trees, hydrangeas, camellias, and tree peonies are planted along the corridor.
 These flowers gladden visitors' eyes.
 Particularly in the season of hydrangea bloom, mid-June to early July, it is crowded with visitors, including kindergarteners.